erew123/alltalk_tts/README.md

 - Ensure that **Git** is installed on your system as it is required for cloning the repository.
 If you do not have Git installed, visit [**Git's official website**](https://git-scm.com/downloads) to download and install it.
 - **Important**: Do not use dashes or spaces in your folder path (e.g. avoid `/my folder-is-this/alltalk_tts-main`) as this causes issues with Python.

-### **NOTE.
+#### **NOTE.
 IF YOU HAVE AN EXISTING ALLTALK INSTALL** this will want to create a folder called `alltalk_tts` so you will need to re-name your old `alltalk_tts` to something else OR put this in a different folder/location.
-### **NOTE**.
+#### **NOTE**.
 I am not saying this is a over-the-top of an old alltalk upgrade ATM.
 It needs the Python environment rebuilding, hence a fresh install is needed for now.

+---
+#### Python/PIP has recently made changes to the package installer and I have/am doing what I can to keep the requirements files working, however, this is a complicated time to say the least as some external requirements change and this can cause installation issues.
+Please raise a ticket if you have an error that a module is missing.
+---

 <details>
 <summary>QUICK SETUP - Text-Generation-webui</summary>